phpMussel/phpMussel/_docs/readme.en.md

 ####*SIGNATURE BREAKDOWN*
 The following is a breakdown of the types of signatures used by phpMussel:
-- "Normalised ASCII Signatures" (ascii_*).
+- "Normalised ASCII signatures" (ascii_*).
 Checked against the contents of every non-whitelisted file targeted for scanning.
-- "Complex Extended Signatures" (coex_*).
+- "Complex Extended signatures" (coex_*).
 Mixed signature type matching.
-- "ELF Signatures" (elf_*).
+- "ELF signatures" (elf_*).
 Checked against the contents of every non-whitelisted file targeted for scanning and matched to the ELF format.
-- "Portable Executable Signatures" (exe_*).
+- "Portable executable signatures" (exe_*).
 Checked against the contents of every non-whitelisted targeted for scanning and matched to the PE format.
-- "Filename Signatures" (filenames_*).
+- "Filename signatures" (filenames_*).
 Checked against the filenames of files targeted for scanning.
-- "General Signatures" (general_*).
+- "General signatures" (general_*).
 Checked against the contents of every non-whitelisted file targeted for scanning.
-- "Graphics Signatures" (graphics_*).
+- "Graphics signatures" (graphics_*).
 Checked against the contents of every non-whitelisted file targeted for scanning and matched to a known graphical file format.
-- "General Commands" (hex_general_commands.csv).
+- "General commands" (hex_general_commands.csv).
 Checked against the contents of every non-whitelisted file targeted for scanning.
-- "Normalised HTML Signatures" (html_*).
+- "Normalised HTML signatures" (html_*).
 Checked against the contents of every non-whitelisted HTML file targeted for scanning.
-- "Mach-O Signatures" (macho_*).
+- "Mach-O signatures" (macho_*).
 Checked against the contents of every non-whitelisted file targeted for scanning and matched to the Mach-O format.
-- "Email Signatures" (mail_*).
+- "Email signatures" (mail_*).
 Checked against the contents of every non-whitelisted EML file targeted for scanning.
-- "MD5 Signatures" (md5_*).
+- "MD5 signatures" (md5_*).
 Checked against the MD5 hash of the contents and the filesize of every non-whitelisted file targeted for scanning.
-- "Archive Metadata Signatures" (metadata_*).
+- "Archive metadata signatures" (metadata_*).
 Checked against the CRC32 hash and filesize of the initial file contained inside of any non-whitelisted archive targeted for scanning.
-- "OLE Signatures" (ole_*).
+- "OLE signatures" (ole_*).
 Checked against the contents of every non-whitelisted OLE object targeted for scanning.
-- "PDF Signatures" (pdf_*).
+- "PDF signatures" (pdf_*).
 Checked against the contents of every non-whitelisted PDF file targeted for scanning.
-- "Portable Executable Sectional Signatures" (pe_*).
+- "Portable executable sectional signatures" (pe_*).
 Checked against the MD5 hash and the size of each PE section of every non-whitelisted file targeted for scanning and matched to the PE format.
-- "Portable Executable Extended Signatures" (pex_*).
+- "Portable executable extended signatures" (pex_*).
 Checked against the MD5 hash and the size of variables within every non-whitelisted file targeted for scanning and matched to the PE format.
-- "SWF Signatures" (swf_*).
+- "SWF signatures" (swf_*).
 Checked against the contents of every non-whitelisted Shockwave file targeted for scanning.
-- "Whitelist Signatures" (whitelist_*).
+- "Whitelist signatures" (whitelist_*).
 Checked against the MD5 hash of the contents and the filesize of every file targeted for scanning.
 Matched files will be immune to being matched by the type of signature mentioned in their whitelist entry.
-- "XML/XDP Signatures" (xmlxdp_*).
+- "XML/XDP signatures" (xmlxdp_*).
 Checked against any XML/XDP chunks found within any non-whitelisted files targeted for scanning.
 (Note that any of these signatures may be easily disabled via `phpmussel.ini`).

 ---